 To develop skill to design and install process equipments used widely in a chemical industry.
+All Tables/ Chemical Engineers' Handbook/Data Books/Graph Sheets are permitted during the Examination.

 UNIT I DESIGN OF PIPE FITTINGS AND JOINTS

 Design and schematic of simple bolts and screws - Riveted joints - Design and drawing of shafts and couplings.